 Is the COVID-19 Vaccine Safe for Children?

-According to reported data, the vaccine is safe and effective for children.
+According to all reported data, the vaccine is safe and effective for children.
 Vaccine clinical trials in children follow the same format as vaccine clinical trials in adults, with rigorous monitoring of safety and efficacy.

 There have been no reported safety risks involving the vaccine in children.

-- Pain at the injection site.
+- Pain, redness, and swelling at the injection site.

 - Muscle/joint pain.

 These side effects are generally mild and go away within a few days.